 Intended outcome Success criteria For all learners to be making positive progress across all curriculum areas Students to be consistently achieving in line with or above their targets across all areas.
-For all learners to have consistent good attendance and punctuality (unless there is a valid reason).
+For all learners to have consistent good attendance and punctuality.
 Attendance figures to be over 96% or in line with the National Average.
-Attendance figure for academic year 2022-23 (1.9.22-21.7.23) for PP students was 2.5% above the national figure.
+Attendance figure for academic year 2023-24 (1.9.23-21.7.24) for PP students was 5.1% above the national figure.
 For all learners to have access to high quality teaching that addresses their individual needs and enables progress for all.
 Evidence of ongoing High-Quality Teaching in every classroom through lesson observation.
 For students to be more proficient with both literacy and numeracy.
 More positive progress checks in both English and Maths.
 Reading ages and Maths standardised scores have increased on average.
+GCSE English and Math % 9-4 and 9-5 in line with national figures.
 For reading assessments figures should demonstrate a narrower gap between the expected reading age of the disadvantaged cohort and that of their non disadvantaged peers.
 Reading assessment figures will reflect a narrower gap between both cohorts.

+For intervention to happen sooner further down the school with easier access to accurate and reliable data.
 Student progress checks improving before Year 11.
 Reduced need for intervention in Year 11 allowing for more targeted support.
+For learners to have a heightened sense of belonging.
 Improved behaviour, punctuality, attendance in school and at extra-curricular activities, increased engagement, and improved outcomes.
+Recruitment and retention improved to be able to provide learners with consistency and continuity.
 Increased learner engagement.
 Improved behaviour due to consistency of staff and getting to know the students holistically over time.
+Improved independence, metacognition and growth mindset.
 Learners able to tackle higher level answers.
 Increased staff capacity due to reduced 'chasing'.
 Staff able to concentrate on learners that need most support with individual topics.
 Improved engagement, effort and results.
+Leadership able to provide support to middle leaders and other staff in addressing school priorities.
 Good behaviour and culture of the school.
+For our disadvantaged male students to achieve progress and attainment figures that are more in line with our disadvantaged female students.
 Progress 8 data will show that disadvantage boys are more in line with our disadvantage girls.
+For Rooks Heath to be the desirable option for families across the closest boroughs.
 First choice for more learners moving from Year 6 to Year 7 and into Sixth Form.
-Student voice results.
+Improved wellbeing Student voice results.
 Rates of participation in extra-curricular activities.